Beytullah1965/student-grade-management-system/README.md

 # Student Grade Management System

-A C++ console-based application designed to manage student records and grades using object-oriented programming principles.
+C++ console-based student grade management system using OOP and file handling.
 The system focuses on clean design, data integrity, and practical academic use cases.

 ---